Reviem0/CompSci-Notes/Networks and Security/Network Layer/Internet Layer.md

 # Routers
 - A router is needed any time there is a change in address space.
 - A router needs an interface for each network segment it connects to.
 - Each interface on a router needs an IP address that is reachable by hosts in that segment.
-These
+These can be link-local addresses in